 There are a number of settings related to the Query Analyzer data.
-You can configure the Query Analyzer operation by using the configure query analyzer link within the Query Analyzer tab, or through the configure query analyzer button within the Manage Servers tab within the Settings tab.
+You can configure the Query Analyzer operation by using the configure query analyzer link within the Query Analyzer tab, or through the button within the Manage Servers tab within the Settings tab.
 Both methods provide you with the same dialog:

 Through either solution, the configuration options that you select are applied to the individual server or server group selected within the Serversnavigation panel.